 Wittmann’s most famous moment took place on 13th June 1944, at Villers-Bocage.
 The Allied invasion had turned the tide against Germany, but on that day one man would do his best to delay the inevitable.

 Michael Wittmann was killed in the field on 8th August 1944.
 His final final battle has long interested historians, as have the battles he fought.
 Many books have been written, but this is the most extensive dedicated resource on the web.

-This site is dedicated to this matchless warrior, who like many others in the Waffen-SS would be posthumously tarred with the sweeping brush wielded at the Nürnberg courts.
-However, the narrative you will find here is part of an attempt not to whitewash the wartime record of the Waffen-SS nor rehabilitate the ideology on which it was founded, but to bring the contemporary historical record in line with the facts.
-Michael Wittmann, like the vast majority of his compatriots in the Waffen-SS, would have nothing to do with war crimes or atrocities: he was simply a soldier like any other – Ein Soldat wie die Anderen auch.
+Like many others in the Waffen-SS, Wittmann was posthumously tarred with the sweeping brush wielded at the Nürnberg courts.
+This site is not an attempt to whitewash the wartime record of the Waffen-SS, but to bring the contemporary historical record in line with the facts.
+Wittmann, like many of his compatriots, had nothing to do with war crimes or atrocities.
+He was simply a soldier like any other – Ein Soldat wie die Anderen auch.